0xPolygonID/docs/docs/wallet/login-with-privado.md

 ---

 This implementation provides a solid foundation for Privado ID basic authentication.
-For advanced use cases involving credential verification and zero-knowledge proofs, refer to the official Privado ID documentation and explore the query-based authentication examples.
+For advanced use cases involving credential verification and zero-knowledge proofs, refer to the [query-based authentication](../verifier/verification-library/verifier-set-up.md) example.